stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 ## Witness the bug

-The CoolStore application seem to have a bug that causes the inventory status for one of the products to be not shown at all:
+The CoolStore application seem to have a bug that causes the inventory status for one of the products to be not shown at all.
+Carefully inspect the storefront page and notice that the Atari 2600 Joystick product shows nothing at all for inventory:

 ![Inventory Status Bug](../../assets/developer-intro/debug-coolstore-bug.png)